Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-\textbf{Temperature $T$ for KD.} In the previous KD framework, the temperature $T$ has the role of smoothing the output distribution of the model and helping to align the teacher and student models across the distribution.
-And in our experiments, we found that different model architectures need to set different temperatures $T$.
-Therefore, we set up several comparison experiments combining several $T$ values commonly found in full-data KD and DFKD, and report the variation of the three metrics with $T$.
-The experimental results are in Fig \ref{fig:T}.
+\textbf{Gradient of adversarial item $\alpha$}.
+The gradient parameter $\alpha$ in Equ. \ref{equ: grad_adv} plays a important role in controlling the variation of difficulty during generation.
+It significantly affects the difficulty scheduler in CuDFKD.
+To explore its sensitivity, we conduct experiments on CIFAR100 with $\alpha$ values in the range of [0.05, 0.4] using a step size of 0.05.
+The results are presented in Figure \ref{fig:alpha}.
+As $\alpha$ increases, all three metrics follow a similar pattern of initially increasing and decreasing later.
+When $\alpha$ is too small, the change in difficulty setting of CuDFKD is insufficient to produce a notable effect, resulting in a performance close to that of static DFKD.
+Conversely, when $\alpha$ is too large, the generated samples tend to focus on samples near the decision boundary in the later stages of training, making it more challenging to capture image information for classification.

-From Fig. \ref{fig:T}, we can see that when the model architecture is ResNet series and VGG series, taking a larger $T$ value compared to full-data KD ($T=4$) will show better results.
-Moreover, smoother output for heavier models is required to obtain better KD results.
+\textbf{Temperature $T$ for KD.} Previous KD frameworks used the temperature $T$ to smooth the output distribution of the model and facilitate alignment between teacher and student models across the distribution.
+However, we observed that different model architectures require different $T$s for optimal results.
+To investigate this further, we conducted several comparison experiments by varying the temperature $T$ and comparing the resulting performance across three metrics.
+The results are presented in Figure \ref{fig:T}.
+Our findings indicate that for ResNet and VGG architectures, larger temperature values than those commonly used in data-driven KD (i.e., $T=4$\cite{hinton2015distilling}) yield better results.
+Additionally, heavier models require smoother output distributions to achieve optimal KD performance.